DLM-IBM/glossary/index.md

 ### Uniform Resource Identifier (URI)
 {: #x2116436}

-A unique address that is used to identify content on the web, such as a page of text, a video or sound clip, a still or animated image, or a program.
+A unique address that is used to identify content on the web.
 The most common form of URI is the web page address, which is a particular form or subset of URI called a Uniform Resource Locator (URL).
-A URI typically describes how to access the resource, the computer that contains the resource, and the name of the resource (a file name) on the computer.
+A URI typically describes how to access the resource, the computer that contains the resource, and the location of the resource on that computer.

 ### Uniform Resource Locator (URL)
 {: #x2042491}